Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Experiments and Analysis

 In the supervised setting, we compare the best-performing backbone (DINOv2), feature enhancement design (DINOv2+ResNet), and matching filtering design (DINOv2+NC) against other methods in~\Cref{tab:baseline_supervised}.
 Notably, by fine-tuning the last two layers of DINOv2 alone, we achieve the second-best performance on SPair-71k.
 When incorporating the ResNet bottleneck and the Neighbourhood Consensus cost aggregator, our approach attains state-of-the-art results on both SPair-71k and PF-PASCAL datasets.

-Beyond these standard benchmarks, we further validate our approach on the AP-10K dataset (Table~\ref{tab:ap10k}).
-Despite a simple architecture and straightforward training strategy, our method achieves comparable state-of-the-art result as well.
+Beyond these commonly used benchmarks, we further validate our approach on the AP-10K dataset (Table~\ref{tab:ap10k}).
+Despite a simple architecture and straightforward training strategy, our method achieves comparable state-of-the-art results as well.